What Is A Casement Window?

 Heritage 75, part of the Residence 7 window system, can accommodate 28mm double or 44mm triple glazing and delivers market leading thermal and acoustic performance and thanks to its robust design it’s achieved one of the highest classifications on weather testing.

 Manufactured from a modern composite material to give a virtually maintenance free finish, the Residence 7 window system follows on from the Residence 9 system, but features 7 chambers and is 75mm thick.
-Residence 7 is truly a luxury, top-end window system that can also be incorporated into orangeries and garden rooms.
+Residence 7is truly a luxury, top-end window system that can also be incorporated into orangeries and garden rooms.

 Choose from a range of different glazing beads such as decorative, staff or square options to create your desired look.
 Heritage 75 embraces two types of manufacturing techniques.
 Go for a modern weld to create a contemporary appearance, this method fuses the joints together diagonally with a visible seam.
-Alternatively upgrade the finish and opt for a mechanical joint for a more traditional look.
+Alternatively, upgrade the finish and opt for a mechanical joint for a more traditional look.
 Both offer the same quality and functions, just a difference in aesthetics.
-There are a range of different finishes available to fully enhance your windows such as monkey tail handles or pear drop hardware.
+There is a range of different finishes available to fully enhance your windows such as monkey tail handles or pear drop hardware.
 Opt for an authentic Radlington cill, the most modern interpretation of timber cills to accompany your residence windows and doors.

 - Flush external sash